patilankita79/ModernJavaScript/README.md

 ```

 Output of above code snippet would be **undefined**. <br>
-Because if you don't assign anything to const, by default **undefined** is assigned and when you try to assign a value, you are basically trying to reassign the value to the const variable.
+**Because in JavaScript, a variable without as value has value undefined** and when you try to assign a value, you are basically trying to reassign the value to the const variable.

 <br>